kristenvaccaro/human-ai/assignments.md

 Quizzes will be due at 2PM, before the start of class.
 Quizzes will be assigned on Canvas.
+Your lowest quiz score will be dropped automatically.

 ## Programming Assignments